Section 1. Purpose of the Fellowship

 (d) The members of this church, and all other professing Christians who regularly attend or fellowship with this church, agree that there shall be no appeal to any court because of the dismissal or because of public statements to the congregation at the third or fourth stages of church discipline.
 Members, who are under discipline by the church, as defined in the previous paragraphs, forfeit and waive the right to resign from this church.
 Resignations from membership are possible only by members who are in good standing and who are not under any disciplinary action.

-(f) Separate and apart from the process of church discipline, but subject to the discretion and approval of the Advisory Committee members or elders (or a duly constituted subcommittee thereof), the names of any members who have not attended a worship service, Sunday School class session or Fellowship Group meeting at Grace Family Bible Church for a period of six months or longer may be removed from the membership rolls.
+(f) Separate and apart from the process of church discipline, but subject to the discretion and approval of the elders (or a duly constituted subcommittee thereof), the names of any members who have not attended a worship service, Sunday School class session or Fellowship Group meeting at Grace Bible Church for a period of six months or longer may be removed from the membership rolls.

-(*Quoted Directly From Actual Bylaws of Grace Family Bible Church of Heber and Midway, Utah)
+(*Quoted Directly From Actual Bylaws of Grace Bible Church of Heber and Midway, Utah)